GauRav-sINGh123/POSTGRESQL/README.md

 ## 🌱 What I'm Learning
 Here’s what I’m currently focusing on:
 - ✅ Understanding variables and data types
+- ✅ Understanding typecasting and math module and inbuilt functions
-- ✅ Writing basic programs
+- ✅ Writing basic programs Buy Pizza and Madlib Game
 - 🔄 Exploring functions and modules
 - 🔄 Learning to work with lists and dictionaries